WCU-CSC476-F18/LeadLeoHome/README.md

 2:The River
 -
   The next obstacle Leo faces is a wide river that will sweep him away if he tries to swim across.
   The usual method to cross the river was by bridge, but the bridge is broken!
-A less conventional method would be to hop across the stones to the other side, but there isnt a complete path!
 Using his head, Leo must find sticks to pile up at the top of the River to make a dam-thus halting the flow of the river.
-Find all 4 sticks hidden around the map, and carry them to the top of the river to dam it.
+Find all 5 sticks hidden around the map, and carry them to the top of the river to dam it.
-  Completing this level leaves Leo at the edge of the highway, just across the ways from his home!
+  Completing this level leaves Leo at the edge of a giant field!

 3:The Fields
 -
   Here, Leo must navigate through the mazeway that is these tall-grass fields.
 Not only that, but small critters are roaming around that will distract Leo if he gets too close!
-Lead Leo through the mazeway as fast as possible while avoiding critters to progress to The River.
+Lead Leo through the mazeway as fast as possible while avoiding critters to progress to the last obstacle between him and home; The Highway!

 4:The Highway
 -
   Cars are zipping past left and right, so Leo must be careful crossing the road!
 The player has 3 lives to maneuver Leo across the highway safely and finally return him home!
+Be careful though, the closer Leo gets to home the faster the cars will go!
 Fail to make it across in 3 lives and Animal Control will pick Leo up for endangering the people on the Highway.
 Make it across though, and Leo will return home safe and sound!

 -----
 UI: